Printfil Manual - How to merge logos and other background image files

 Chapter 6 - How to merge logos and other background image files

-PRINTFIL can include logos and other graphical images to your print jobs.
+When using the GDI printing engine, PRINTFIL can include logos and other graphical images to your print jobs.
 This feature is particularly useful to obtain jobs on "Letterheads" or on standard forms ("Invoices", "Order modules" etc.)

 1. Using the 4th line in FILENAME.CFG (see Chapter 3).